 The children arbitration scheme encompasses issues relating to the exercise of parental responsibility or the present or future welfare of children, including upbringing, present or future living arrangements, contact and education.
 The scheme applies but is not limited to matters which could be the subject of an application to the Family Court under section 8 of the Children Act 1989.

-The IFLA financial scheme has received powerful endorsement from the High Court in two leading cases, and it is considered that the principles that they establish will apply with equal force to arbitrations under the children scheme.
+The IFLA financial scheme has received powerful endorsement from the higher courts, and it is considered that the principles that they establish will apply with equal force to arbitrations under the children scheme.

 This is intended as a guide only and is general in nature.
 It is no substitute for professional advice.
 FamilyArbitrator accepts no responsibility for the consequences of any action taken or refrained from as a result of this overview.